splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-sumologic-integration.rst

 the Splunk On-Call webhook set up earlier.

-You also have the option to "Customize Payload" for individual searches, becasue you can add or edit any field on a per-search basis.
+You also have the option to "Customize Payload" for individual searches, because you can add or edit any field on a per-search basis.

 Finally, click :guilabel:`Save`.